liuqx315/Multiscale-pattern/doc/guide/source/Install.rst

 CMake-based installation
 ======================================

-Support for CMake-based installation has been added to SUNDIALS primarily to provide a platform-independent build system.
-Like autotools, CMake can generate a Unix Makefile.
-Unlike autotools, CMake can also create KDevelop, Visual Studio, and (Apple) XCode project files from the same configuration files.
-In addition, CMake provides a GUI front end, allowing a more interactive installation process than when using autotools.
+CMake-based installation provides a platform-independent build system.
+CMake can generate Unix/Linux Makefiles, as well as KDevelop, Visual Studio, and (Apple) XCode project files from the same configuration file.
+In addition, CMake provides a GUI front end which allows an interactive build and installation process.

-The installation options are very similar to the options mentioned above (although their default values may differ slightly).
-Practically, all configurations supported by the autotools-based installation approach are also possible with CMake, the only notable exception being cross-compilation, which is currently not implemented in the CMake approach.

-However, the CMake approach does support installation of the C++ and Fortran 90 examples supplied with ARKode (both serial and parallel), allowing for a complete installation of all possible example programs supplied with SUNDIALS.

-The SUNDIALS build process requires CMake version 2.4.x or higher and a working compiler.
+The SUNDIALS build process requires CMake version 2.8.1 or higher and a working compiler.
 On Unix-like operating systems, it also requires Make (and ``curses``, including its development libraries, for the GUI front end to CMake, ``ccmake`` or ``cmake-gui``), while on Windows it